StevanFreeborn/apiPaginationExample/README.md

     - use that range of records to build a filter for the Get Records endpoint
     - use a loop to make recurring Get Records request and increment the record range with each request until I've exceeded the max record id value.
   - Note at the end the program I write the collected records to a file, but once collected what to do next is dependent upon the use case.
+  - I've [commented the code well](Program.cs) in hopes that will help bring more clarity to my approach.